tinwatchman/grawlix/docs/STYLES.md

 ## Choosing a Grawlix Style

-As has been said, the simplest way to specify a style is by passing the name of one of the default styles.
+The simplest way to specify a style is by passing the name of one of the default styles.
 In addition to passing in a raw `String`, developers of a more nervous disposition can access the [Style enumeration](https://github.com/tinwatchman/grawlix/blob/master/styles.js#L9) via the `grawlix.Style` property:

 ```javascript
 grawlix.setDefaults({